This site will migrate to Drupal 10 hosted in Pantheon Cloud in Wednsday and Thursday (11/6/2024, 11/7/2024).

 Dr. Budd’s teaching and research interests are centrally located in the field of public health, but are transdisciplinary in nature, reflective of her training.
-The goal of her research is to prevent the onset of chronic diseases, especially among groups with heightened risk, in order to achieve population-level health equity.
-Specifically, she examines the policies and environmental factors (social and physical) that influence physical activity and healthy eating.
-She has a particular interest in youth, adolescent girls, and Latino/a/x communities.
+The goal of her research is to prevent the onset of chronic diseases, especially among groups with heightened risk, to achieve population-level health equity.
+Specifically, she examines the policies and environmental factors (social and physical) that influence physical activity and eating habits.
+She has a particular interest in youth, adolescent girls, and Latino/a/e/x communities.
 Dr. Budd also works to implement, evaluate, and foster the sustainability of evidence-based interventions to promote healthy behaviors in community settings.

 Dr. Budd enjoys weaving her research into her teaching of Contemporary Issues in Public Health and Transdisciplinary Problem-Solving in Public Health, often employing standing ovations and other physical activity breaks throughout class.
 Dr. Budd grew up in Oregon, but completed most of her training in St. Louis, Missouri.
 She encourages undergraduate and graduate students to reach out to her if they are interested in gaining research experience.